-Term Definition Allocated Income An amount of an ALTCS customer's income that is set aside specifically or "allocated" for a spouse living at home.
-Share of cost An amount of an ALTCS customer's income that the customer must pay toward the cost of long term care services.
+Term Definition An amount of an ALTCS customer's income that is set aside specifically or "allocated" for a spouse living at home.
+An amount of an ALTCS customer's income that the customer must pay toward the cost of long term care services.